Our Centre brings together expertise from across the University.

 Brendan is a volcanologist, interested in the behaviour of volatiles in magmatic systems and the emissions of gases into the atmosphere.
 The key objectives of his research are to understand the origins of the gases emitted by volcanoes, especially in Earth's subduction zones, and relate measurements of gas chemistry and flux to imminent changes in levels of unrest or volcanic eruptions.

 Tanja is a Professor of Political Sociology.
 Her work is situated between the disciplines of anthropology, sociology and political science, and her past work has included the analysis of the social and economic impact of the HIV/AIDS pandemic; the interrogation of UN Peacekeeping Operations, the protection of civilians, and local perceptions of conflict; and the analysis of post-conflict societies politics.

 Read Tanja's full research profile

-Mathaios is a Lecturer in Resilient, Low-Carbon Energy Systems with more than 10 years of experience in the planning, design and operation of resilient and sustainable power systems.
+Mathaios is an affiliate of the Centre, formerly a lecturer in Resilient, Low-Carbon Energy Systems, with more than 10 years of experience in the planning, design and operation of resilient and sustainable power systems.
 His main research interests focus on reliability, risk and resilience of future, low-carbon power networks, system integration of distributed energy resources and integrated modelling of co-dependent critical infrastructures.